-If you are selected to participate in the externship, specific information regarding your placement will be sent to you in late March.
+If you are selected to participate in the externship, specific information about work area placement will be sent in late March.

 Mayo Clinic nurses have unparalleled career opportunities in more than 60 inpatient and outpatient specialties.
-Summer IIIs will not be assigned to all of these areas but may have opportunities throughout the program to visit some of these areas.
+Summer IIIs will not be assigned to all of these areas but may have opportunities throughout the program to participate in scheduled observations of these areas.